NUMBER 7

 Process of Time Allocation

-Before the government can implement time allocation on one of its items before the Senate, the Leader of the Government or the Deputy Leader must first seek an agreement with the recognized parties.
-If an agreement is reached, the Government Leader or the Deputy Leader will advise the Senate of the agreement and its terms.
+Before the government can implement time allocation on one of its items before the Senate, the Leader or Representative of the Government, or the Deputy Leader or Legislative Deputy of the Government must first seek an agreement with the recognized parties and recognized parliamentary groups.
+If an agreement is reached, the Leader or Representative of the Government, or the Deputy Leader or Legislative Deputy of the Government will advise the Senate of the agreement and its terms.
 Such agreements have generally stated the time and date by which debate on a particular stage of a bill is to terminate, rather than specifying the number of hours to be taken for the remainder of the debate.
-The leader or deputy leader can then move a motion outlining the terms of the agreement for adoption by the Senate.[iii]
+The Leader or Representative of the Government, or the Deputy Leader or Legislative Deputy of the Government can then move a motion outlining the terms of the agreement for adoption by the Senate.[iii]
 The motion is voted on immediately, without debate or amendment.[iv]

 Failure to reach agreement[v]

-If the government and the recognized parties fail to reach agreement on the amount of time to be spent on a particular stage of an adjourned item of Government Business, the Leader of the Government or the Deputy Leader may announce this fact at any time during a sitting of the Senate.
+If the government and the recognized parties and recognized parliamentary groups fail to reach agreement on the amount of time to be spent on a particular stage of an adjourned item of Government Business, the Leader or Representative of the Government, or the Deputy Leader or Legislative Deputy of the Government may announce this fact at any time during a sitting of the Senate.
 A notice of motion may then be given in which the government indicates the number of hours or days of debate to be allotted to that particular stage of the item.[vi]

-Unlike the case where there is agreement between the government and the recognized parties to allocate time, when there is no agreement, the motion to allot time can only apply to one stage of debate on an item.[vii]
+Unlike the case where there is agreement between the government and the recognized parties and the recognized parliamentary groups to allocate time, when there is no agreement, the motion to allot time can only apply to one stage of debate on an item.[vii]

 The minimum time to be provided for any stage of debate under time allocation varies with the nature of the item under debate.[viii]
 For a substantive motion or for the second reading of a bill, at least six more hours must be provided.
 For a committee to report back to the Senate, at least one day, during the period from Monday to Friday, must be provided.
 For the consideration of a report on a bill and third reading stage of the bill, a single period of at least six more hours must be provided.
 The six-hour minimum required for motions and bills has been the usual amount of time provided for in time allocation motions.